Chart Color Schemes

 Infrastructure

-Tatura has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Tatura has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 15 projects that could impact the area.
-Key projects include Silkwater Plains Estate, Margaret Street Stormwater Pump Station Upgrade (completed in May 2021), Northlinks Estate Tatura (commenced in January 2020), and Tatura Precinct Structure Plan (adopted on 17 December 2019).
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 15 projects that could impact this region.
+Notable projects include Silkwater Plains Estate, Margaret Street Stormwater Pump Station Upgrade (scheduled for completion by December 2023), Northlinks Estate Tatura (commenced on 1st April 2022 and expected to finish in late 2024), and the Tatura Precinct Structure Plan (approved in March 2021).
+The following list details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.